-As someone who has lived in Thailand for years and applied for and received a huge number of visas, I’ve lost count of the number of westerners who have asked me if it’s possible for them to change their tourist visa into a non-immigrant B visa within Thailand, or will they be forced to leave the country to do so?
+As someone who has lived in Thailand for years and applied for and received a huge number of visas, I have lost count of the number of westerners who have asked me if it is possible for them to change their tourist visa into a non-immigrant B visa within Thailand, or will they be forced to leave the country to do so?

 How to convert a tourist visa into a non-immigrant B within Thailand – Let me start by saying I can absolutely guarantee it is possible to have your tourist visa converted into a non-immigrant B visa at an immigration office in Thailand.
-I know because I’ve done it.
+I know because I have done it.
 Twice.

-That being said, it’s not as easy as it may sound, but with the correct paperwork, the applicable fee and, as always in Thailand, a big smile on your face when you arrive at immigration, just about anything is possible.
+That being said, it is not as easy as it may sound, but with the correct paperwork, the applicable fee and, as always in Thailand, a big smile on your face when you arrive at immigration, just about anything is possible.

 You must, however, still have at least 21-30 days left on your tourist visa in most circumstances as, if you don’t, Thai immigration will usually tell you there isn’t enough time to process your application.